Quality of your website made to measure? - Understand the Google Quality Rater Guidelines

 2. The second section is an overview of the needs of mobile users.

-3. And the third section, "Requirements met", is about how well the algorithms currently used to deliver the best possible search results (with a focus on mobile search) are working.
+3. And the third section, "Requirements met", is about how well the algorithms currently used to achieve the best possible results work.
+Search results (with a focus on mobile search).

 So let's start with the quality and explore the first 70 pages...